Property Tax Commission Frequently Asked Questions

 - The Appellant is the taxpayer challenging the listing, appraisal, and assessment of his or her property by the local board of equalization and review or the local board of county commissioners.

 - An individual may represent himself or herself at the hearing.
-Corporate taxpayers and counties must be represented by an attorney.
+Except as provided in N.C.
+Gen. Stat. § 105-290(d2), appellants may not be represented by any person or association of persons except active members of the bar of the State of North Carolina, admitted and licensed to practice as attorneys at law.
 Attorneys at law not authorized to practice in North Carolina must comply with the provisions of N.C.
-Gen. Stat.
-84-4.1.
-See North Carolina Administrative Code, Title 17, Rule 11 .0216.
+Gen. Stat. § 84-4.1.

 - If the appellant is a trust, a trustee may appear for the trust; if the appellant is a partnership, a general partner may appear for the partnership.
 A family member may not represent another family member; an attorney-in-fact may not represent the grantor of the power of attorney.
-See North Carolina Administrative Code, Title 17, Rule 11 .0217.
+NOTE: North Carolina Administrative Code, Title 17, Rule 11 .0217, is currently under revision to reflect business entity representation as provided in N.C.
+Gen. Stat. § 105-290(d2).

 A copy of the Property Tax Commission rules may be obtained by clicking here.